redhat-developer/odo/docs/website/docs/command-reference/deploy.md

                   image: {{CONTAINER_IMAGE}}
 ```

+Note that the `uri` for the Dockerfile could also be an HTTP or HTTPS URL.

 ## Sustituting variables

 The Devfile can define variables to make the Devfile parameterizable.
 The Devfile can define values for these variables, and you